pjensfelt/wasp_as1_project/README.md

 # `wasp_as1_project`
 Template code for the WASP Autonomous Systems 1 project using Crazyflies

+In what is described below it is assumed that you have clone this repository and entered the directory.

 ## Python 3 (recommended)
 ### Dependencies
 Make sure that you have python3 and pip3 installed.
 On a Ubuntu system you would